Procedural Rules, 29 CFR Part 2700

 (c) In the interest of avoiding duplication of argument, however, the Commission may permit the filing of an amicus curiae brief within 20 days after the close of the briefing period set forth in § 2700.75(a)(1), provided that the amicus curiae’s motion for participation as an amicus curiae is filed within the initial briefing period (see § 2700.75(a)(1)) allotted to the party whose position the amicus curiae supports.
 If the Commission grants any such motion, the Commission’s order shall specify the time within which a response or reply may be made to the amicus curiae brief.

-(d) Any person who does not support a party in the proceeding must file its motion for participation as amicus curiae and brief no later than 20 days after initial briefs are filed (see
+(d) Any person who does not support a party in the proceeding must file its motion for participation as amicus curiae and brief no later than 20 days after initial briefs are filed (see § 2700.75(a)(1)).
+A motion for participation as amicus curiae must comply with the requirements set forth in paragraph (a) of this section.
+A brief of amicus curiae must comply with § 2700.75(c).

-§ 2700.75 Briefs.
+§ 2700.75 Briefs

-(a) Time to file.
+(a) Time to file

 (2) Reply briefs.
 In cases where the Commission has granted a petition for discretionary review, the petitioner may file a reply brief within 20 days after the service of the response briefs.